Presented by Electric Medway, 21-30 August 2021

 Thanks, too, to the places represented here: Centre 151 in Haggerston, London where we recorded most of the audio material and The Premises Studios in Hackney, London where the rest of it was captured; Replay Coffee in Turramurra, Sydney where several of the notebook pages used here were created (and the coffee videos were filmed); the Illy Café near South Kensington tube station in London was the venue for the writing video; and of course the homes of Bastard Assignments members where additional material was recorded during the COVID-19 pandemic.

-The premiere of HAYDN SPACE OPERA is presented by Bath Spa University’s SparkFest digital festival.
-Visit Bath Spa Live to see what else is on today »
+The premiere of HAYDN SPACE OPERA was presented by Bath Spa University’s SparkFest digital festival.